In this age of technology-enabled connectedness, an expertly executed PR—public relations—strategy can transform your sharing economy business.

 Do different searches on keywords that relate to your sharing economy business and create a Twitter list of journalists.
 This helps you monitor what they are talking about.

 Follow Twitter conversations relevant to your sharing platform industry to discover who are the most engaged participants.
-Keep track of relevant hashtags and see who are using them most actively.
+Keep track of relevant hashtags and see who is using them most actively.

 Similarly, LinkedIn is a great channel for identifying people writing about your field.
 For example, searching for “Airbnb” will lead you to the Airbnb company page and interest groups that you can join.
 By joining interest groups, content posted by members of these groups will be shown in your newsfeed.